Schrausser/Uranologion-tables/README.md

 >De Zonis.
 PArallelis circulis zonæ quinque subjectæ sunt : Borealis, quæ tota supra terram eminnens est, inhabitabilis, alsiosa, Saturno dicata [...] Æstiua, cuius maior pars supra finitorem extollitur.
 Temperata in qua regio nostra sita est ; attributa Ioui [...] Æquinoctialis æqualem supra, infráque horizontem obtinens partem ; inhabitabilis est, exusta, Martis propria [...] hic enim tam ipsam, quàm totam sphæram mediam diuidit [...]
 Hiemalis contra atque æstius maiore sui parte sub horizonte latet ; habitabilis ; temperara ; dicata Veneri [...]
 Australis, quæ tota delitescit, inhabitabilis, frigida, ad Mercurium pertinens [...]
 Colliguntur ambitus terræ supra finitorem, scrupula 30 ; stadiorum verò 126000."
 (Petavius, 1630, p.
 266).

->About the Zones: Parallel to the circles there are five sub-zones: The North, which is entirely above the Earth, uninhabitable, sticky and dedicated to Saturn.
-The Summer, the greater part of which is emphasized above the limiter, is  the climate in which our region is located and attributed to Jupiter.
-The equinoctial part, having an equal part above and below the horizon, is uninhabitable, scorched and proper to Mars, for here it divides both, itself and the whole sphere in the middle.
-The greater part of Winter, in the contrary to Summer, is hidden below the horizon;  habitable;  temperate;  dedicated to Venus.
-The South, which is entirely hidden, uninhabitable and  cold is belonging to Mercury.
+>About the Zones: Parallel to the circles there are five sub-zones: *The North*, which is entirely above the Earth, uninhabitable, sticky and dedicated to *Saturn*. *The Summer*, the greater part of which is emphasized above the limiter, is  the climate in which our region is located and attributed to *Jupiter*. *The equinoctial part*, having an equal part above and below the horizon, is uninhabitable, scorched and proper to *Mars*, for here it divides both, itself and the whole sphere in the middle.
+The greater part of *Winter*, in the contrary to Summer, is hidden below the horizon;  habitable;  temperate;  dedicated to *Venus*. *The South*, which is entirely hidden, uninhabitable and  cold is belonging to *Mercury*.
 The circumference of the earth is, collected above the limiter, 30 scruples, 126000 stades.

 Circuli in *arc length* $a_l$, resulting in half the circumference $\frac{C}{2}$, given in *scrupula* $sc$, *patens* $pt$ and *stadia* $st$.
 ~~~